Category: 'Adventures & Sights | South' by rating

 Molokini Crater is a highly popular snorkel and SCUBA destination.
 Home to hundreds of species of fish and coral (some found nowhere else but Hawai’i), and near perfect visibility, Molokini deserves the attention it attracts.

-One of the reasons Molokini is so incredibly popular is the wide …
+One of the reasons Molokini is so incredibly popular is the wide range of snorkeling and diving abilities it …

 Last updated 29.
 Nov, 2010 by Mark.